 And the melodic line, which needs special attention (with suggested fingering);

 It can be helpful to practice the inner parts of the chords (as shown in the first example here) on their own, gauging the necessary feeling, balance, and sound in order to play sufficiently quiet, yet altogether.
 Add the top (melody) line when secure.
+Be sure, too, to count the rests carefully; it can help to count in quavers, here, taking the fingers off the keys, allowing for total silence.

 After the introduction, the remainder of the piece consists of a rolling, quaver bass constructed from arpeggio or broken chord figurations over which a captivating right hand melody prevails.
 There are many different layers of sound in this work requiring a whole gamut of touches and pianistic colour; the three layers at the opening can be separated and practised in isolation (from bars 2 – 5);